 Identity System – a family of visuals and messages around the logo, forming a systematic correlation of elements to help design marketing and business collateral across all platforms of media.
 [UI kit, stationary, and package design]

 Style Guide – a set of standards and rules for the messaging and design of media.
 This helps control the usage to maintain consistency.

 After a company has established and launched a new brand identity, it’s important to manage and monitor its evolution.
 Like a person, a brand’s personification will ebb and flow with customer interactions, market shifts, and the growth of the company.
 It takes a lot of care to ensure customers receive the same consistent pattern messages across multiple platforms with continually changing information.

 Communicating the Brand Identity is a never-ending task and should become a ritual.
 Your vision, purpose, mission, and core values should be in written form, but these should be ritualistic, almost repetitious communication from leadership staff.
 Your foundation should be verbally communicated as much as possible.
 For all marketing, sales and advertising use the style guide as the gospel.
 Over time, updates and iterations will take place, but demand strict adherence to all internal and external marketing personnel to ensure your brand is presented as it should be.

 As the old adage goes “we can only control how we’re presented, not how we’re perceived.”
 But with the proper brand identity, we can do our damnedest to be the exception.

 Get a better branding strategy that suits your company.

 Marketing experts can help you establish a powerful brand.
-Learn more about our marketing programs and contact Revital Agency — a St. Petersburg web design, content marketing, social media management, and e-commerce web development company.
+Learn more about our marketing programs and contact Oyova — a St. Petersburg web design, content marketing, social media management, and e-commerce web development company.